-Expenditure £13.7m, income £0.9, net expenditure £12.8m (2019/20: expenditure £15.3m, income £1.0m, net expenditure £14.3m)
+Expenditure £15.1m, income £1.2m, net expenditure £13.9m (2020/21: expenditure £13.7m, income £0.9m, net expenditure £12.8m)

-This expenditure supports the City Corporation's core objective to promote UKbased financial services and related professional services, at home and abroad.
+This expenditure supports the City Corporation's core objective to promote UK-based financial services and related professional services at home and abroad.
 The Rt Hon Lord Mayor heads the City of London Corporation and is also an international ambassador for the UK's financial and professional services sector.
 Together with other leading members of the City Corporation he makes sure that the City's interests are reflected in local and national policy.
 The Lord Mayor's overseas visits programme, that usually amounts to around 90 days abroad each year, fosters trade and develops relationships at the highest levels of government and industry.
-During the Pandemic, the vast majority of the programme has been conducted virtually.
-The Chair of the Policy and Resources Committee would also usually visit a number of major global financial centres each year, and this year these have also been conducted virtually.
-High profile government and industry delegations are welcomed to Mansion House and Guildhall, often on behalf of the UK government.
-Events hosted range from small receptions to major national occasions, such as State or Guest of Government visits.
-The City's diplomatic relationships are also strengthened through the London Diplomatic Corps.